nwtime/ntpwww/content/en/archives/4.2.8-series/_index.md

 #### Further Information

 The [Site Map](/archives/4.2.8-series/sitemap) page contains a list of document collections arranged by topic.
 The Program Manual Pages collection may be the best place to start.
 The [Command Index](/archives/4.2.8-series/comdex) collection contains a list of all configuration file commands together with a short function description.
-A great wealth of additional information is available via the External Links collection, including a book and numerous background papers and briefing presentations.
+A great wealth of additional information is available in the [Reference Library](/reflib), including a book and numerous background papers and briefing presentations.

 Background information on computer network time synchronization is on the [Executive Summary - Computer Network Time Synchronization](/reflib/exec) page.
 Discussion on new features and interoperability with previous NTP versions is on the [NTP Version 4 Release Notes](/archives/4.2.8-series/release) page.
 Background information, bibliography and briefing slides suitable for presentations are on the [Network Time Synchronization Research Project](/reflib/ntp) page.
-Additional information is at the [NTP web site](http://www.ntp.org).

 * * *